Chlorine Dioxide

 Chlorine dioxide in aqueous solution

-When chlorine dioxide dissolves in water, most of it does not hydrolyze: it remains as a dissolved gas in solution.
-Another part does, and forms as much chlorite ion (ClO2–) as chlorate ion (ClO3–).
+When chlorine dioxide is dissolved in water, most of it does not hydrolyze: it remains as a dissolved gas in solution.
+Another part does, and forms both chlorite ion (ClO2-) and chlorate ion (ClO3-).

-The solubility of chlorine dioxide in water at sea level and at 25 ° C is close to 3 g / L (≈ 3000 ppm).
+The solubility of chlorine dioxide in water at sea level and at 25°C is close to 3 g/L (≈ 3000 ppm).
 Its solubility increases at lower temperatures.
-For this reason, when its concentration is higher than 3 grams per liter, it is common to store it at temperatures close to 5 ° C.
+Therefore, when its concentration is higher than 3 grams per liter, it is common to store it at temperatures close to 5 °C.

 Chlorine dioxide as a biocide